 Am I the only one wondering where the summer has gone?
-I can’t believe it’s almost Labor Day weekend, but I know it is because here in the Midwest we’re picking baskets of tomatoes daily.
+I can’t believe it’s almost Labor Day weekend, but I know it is because here in the Midwest we’re picking baskets of tomatoes almost daily.
 If you’re in the same boat or can’t pass a farm stand without buying a bushel of these red beauties, this recipe is for you.

 I’ve been roasting tomatoes from our garden for the last couple of weeks creating this delicious Roasted Marinara Sauce.
 It’s neatly stored flat in zip top bags in the freezer for wintertime when tomatoes aren’t nearly as tasty as they are now.
-It’s my favorite go-to on nights when we’re short on time but still craving a really good meal.
+It’s my favorite go-to on nights when we’re short on time but still craving a really good comfort meal.

 Roasting the tomatoes is the secret to the best sauce.
 It reduces their juices, caramelizes them and concentrates their flavor.